Bubblin-Superbooks/official-handbook/README.md

     $ git clone https://github.com/bubblin/Official-Handbook.git
     $ npm install
     $ bookiza server

+    $ bookiza register  // Give your Bubblin's credentials
+    $ bookiza publish   // Goes online!

 ```

+Read the [bookiza documentation](https://bookiza.github.io/docs/) for more.

 # Support

 Superbooks are generally [supported](https://bubbl.in/support) everywhere i.e. all devices, all desktops and all browsers.
 However, quirky behavior does appear from time to time and it is then best to report [issue](https://github.com/bookiza/bookiza/issues) immediately.

-Note: Despite ubiquity, our effort with superbooks points mostly to yielding best reading experiences on tablets: i.e. iPads(iOS 7+), Kindle 3 (Silk) and Android 5.0+ phablets.
+Note: Despite ubiquity, the effort with superbooks points to mostly yielding best reading experience on tablets: i.e. iPads(iOS 7+), Kindle 3 (Silk) and Android 5.0+ phablets.
 Because, well, even though it's great to support desktops, smartphones, TVs and whatnot, the most ideal situation and surface for reading books is the tablet.

 ## Quick info:
 Bubblin is a production substrate for Superbooks.
-It's a commun
+It's a community of book lovers.

-Each page of the book is a *virgin iframe* that holds your HTML, CSS and JavaScript (and external resources over CDN) together.
-And render it immediately, in realtime using a [codemirror](https://github.com/codemirror/CodeMirror) instances to process your code.
+Superbook is a responsive container that holds your book.
+Each page of the book is a *virgin iframe* that holds your HTML, CSS and JavaScript together.
+The iframe is rendered instantly, in realtime, using a [codemirror](https://github.com/codemirror/CodeMirror) instance to process your code.

 #### Tip-1